atulapra/Emotion-detection/README.md

 * This implementation by default detects emotions on all faces in the webcam feed.

-* With a simple 4-layer CNN, the test accuracy stopped increasing at around 50 epochs at an accuracy of 63.2%.
+* With a simple 4-layer CNN, the test accuracy peaked at around 50 epochs at an accuracy of 63.2%.

 ![Accuracy plot](accuracy.png)